 It’s no secret that customer experience plays a critical role in the success of any organisation.

-I’m sure we can all remember a time where an organisation or brand absolutely blew us away.
+I’m sure we can all remember a time where an organization or brand absolutely blew us away.
 One instance where a brand's thoughtfulness really impressed me was when Bloom & Wild, a UK-based flower supplier, sent me an email before Mother's Day.
 The email kindly informed me that Mother's Day was coming up and asked if I didn't want to receive promotional emails about the holiday.

 A memorable customer experience is the foundation for cultivating loyal customers and encouraging positive word-of-mouth.
 In fact, I've personally told at least 10 people about Bloom & Wild and their email, as well as their amazing letterbox flowers!